KepecsLab/ChoiceBallSystem/ChoiceBall System/Readme.txt

 6. Make note of the COM port that is assigned to Arduino (in Windows, this is viewable from the device manager under the "Ports (COM & LPT)" tab.)

 7. Run Arduino.exe.
-Select the correct port from Tools > Serial Port
+Select the correct port from Tools > Serial Port.
+Select "Arduino Mega 2560" from Tools > Board.

 8. Open the "ChoiceBallFirmware" sketch from File > Sketchbook